 X: 1 T: The High R: reel M: 4/4 L: 1/8 K: Amix | :a2 fa ec A2 | cAeA fAeA | a2 fa ec A2 | Bcdc BG G2 | a2 fa ec A2|cdef g2 fg|afge fdec|Bcdc BG G2:| | :cAeA fAeA | cAaf ec A2 | cAeA fAeA | Bcdc BG G2 | cAeA fAeA|cdef g2 fg|afge fdec|Bcdc BG G2:|

 An English 48 bar Polka (I think, though it does sound a bit American to my ear), learnt playing sessions in Coventry.

-A tune from the John Clare manuscripts (it’s not clear whether he composed it) that has been popularised more recently by fiddle players Mat Green and Pete Cooper (see video below).
+A tune from the John Clare manuscripts (it’s not clear whether he composed it, but probably not) that has been popularised more recently by fiddle players Mat Green and Pete Cooper (see video below).

 Tune for the dance of the name.

 The original (“real”) name of this tune is La Roulante.
 It is a French tune that was made popular by the legendary dance band “The Late Night Band.”
 I picked it up from a mixture of hearing them play it and hearing it in sessions.

 Learnt for a local border Morris team in the mid 1990s.
 “Gas Mark 5” played this on their eponymous “red album.”